matheger/matheger.github.io/_projects/fakenews.md

 [^relfreq_params]: The occurrence frequency threshold and margin values can be regarded as hyperparameters of our models and should be subject to tuning.

-[^ruler_detection]: You might have heard the [story of the AI](https://menloml.com/2020/01/11/recognizing-a-ruler-instead-of-a-cancer/) that, when tasked with detecting malignant tumors in pictures of skin lesions, instead learned to recognize the rulers that had been placed next to them.
+[^ruler_detection]: You might have heard the [story of the AI](https://menloml.com/2020/01/11/recognizing-a-ruler-instead-of-a-cancer/) that, when tasked with detecting malignant tumors in pictures of skin lesions, instead learned to recognize the rulers that doctors had placed next to them.